ga-aluminati/rando/README.md

 The **ultimate** person randomizer.

-Have you ever wondered how many programming buzz words can be squeezed into a single side project?
-We're about to see.
+This project does not put into practice [TDD](https://en.wikipedia.org/wiki/Test-driven_development), but it does have plenty of **FDD** (Fad Driven Development).
+Have you ever wondered how many technologies can be successfully squeezed into a single side project?
+We're about to find out.

 ## User Stories